harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 }
 ```

-- Key characteristics of pass-by-address:
+- **Key characteristics of pass-by-address:**
-	- Modifying the original variable: since the function gets the address of the variable, it can modify the original value stored at that address.
+	- **Modifying the original variable**: since the function gets the address of the variable, it can modify the original value stored at that address.
-	- Memory efficiency: instead of copying large objects, only the address (usually 4 or 8 bytes) is passed, making it efficient when dealing with large data structures.
+	- **Memory efficiency**: instead of copying large objects, only the address (usually 4 or 8 bytes) is passed, making it efficient when dealing with large data structures.
-	- Pointer syntax: a pointer is used in the function's parameter to receive the address.
+	- **Pointer syntax**: a pointer is used in the function's parameter to receive the address.

+### Pass-by-address vs. pass-by-reference